rafabene/devops-demo/Readme.md

 To run this demo on a Kubernetes Cluster, check [Kubernetes Readme.md](kubernetes/Readme.md)

-To run this demo on a Openshift, check [Openshift Readme.md](openshift/Readme.md)
+To run this demo on Openshift, check [Openshift Readme.md](openshift/Readme.md)